D-brendalandan/odin-recipes/README.md

 # odin-recipes

-To improve my programming skills
+To improve my programming skills and be employable